 - Symptoms of tingling and numbness along with poor reflexes are felt when a nerve is severely pinched.

 - In case of severe nerve compression symptoms of loss of control on bladder and bowel movements are observed and this calls for an emergency.

 Homeopathy for Spondylosis

-- Homeopathy offers a very safe and encouraging cure in spodylosis though the treatment is often long term but is without any side effects which are normally occurring because of strong pain killers and in severe cases even steroids.
+- Homeopathy offers a very safe and encouraging cure in spondylosis though the treatment is often long term but is without any side effects which are normally occurring because of strong painkillers and in severe cases even steroids.

 - In cases where the changes are mild the cure is faster and in advanced cases the recovery is slow but any further degeneration is arrested and the pain and other symptoms of patients are taken care of by safe medicines which can be consumed for longer periods without any problem.

 - Medicines like Rhustox, Guiacum arre very effective in treating stiffness of neck and pain.